-In order to eliminate the risk of contaminated money, all of our venues are now operating as cashless.
-In house dining is card payments only, with contactless payment where possible.
+All of our venues now accept cash but we encourage customers to use card payments (especially contactless payment) where possible.
 Click+Collect services are paid through the link on our website.

 Card terminals will be sanitised after every use.

-In order to avoid gathering in entrances and bar areas, delivery riders and click and collect customers will be required to queue outside the venue for collections.
+In order to avoid gathering in entrances and bar areas, delivery riders and click and collect customers are requested to queue outside the venue for collections.
 Customers will notify a member of our team they are ready for their pick-up, and then food will be brought outside to the customer when ready.

 Outside the venue, floor markings and signage highlight the area customers should wait for collections in a safe and socially distanced manner.